zukunft/zukunft.com/docs/code_functions_all.md

 ```
 \-- formula
+    \-- ref_exp_is_valid - section for function ref_exp_is_valid not yet defined that it should be info in /formula/formula.php
+    \-- user_exp_is_valid - section for function user_exp_is_valid not yet defined that it should be info in /formula/formula.php
+    \-- expression_may_match - section for function expression_may_match not yet defined that it should be info in /formula/formula.php
     \-- special_time_phr - section for function special_time_phr not yet defined that it should be predefined in /formula/formula.php
     \-- special_phr_lst - section for function special_phr_lst not yet defined that it should be predefined in /formula/formula.php
     \-- assign_phr_glst_direct - section for function assign_phr_glst_direct not yet defined that it should be assign in /formula/formula.php